 - Adapt and “translate” your messages across different audiences, especially those with differing levels of scientific and technical expertise

-- Gain "compliance gaining" persuasive strategies to change workplace culture
+- Learn "compliance gaining" persuasive strategies to change workplace culture

 - Understand the importance of intercultural differences in persuasion in order to be a global communicator